jakphunn/DADS5001/final project/README.md

 This is our group project for DADS5001: Tools for machine learning

-We want to fix the pain points about customer services in home service segment.
+We aim to fix the pain points about customer services in home service segment.
-The pain points are the miscommunication between our moderators and the clients, and insufficient domain knowledge to interpret the true problems of our client reports.
+The pain points we have found are the miscommunication between our moderators and the clients, and insufficient domain knowledge to interpret or extract the core problems of our client reports.

 ![3](https://github.com/jakphunn/DADS5001/assets/99724047/38c52ce0-0cac-43e7-9649-c54a2759e39c)

 Clients will report us what are the issues happening in their property via website, our API will do text classification which categories it should be labelled.

-Our categories are the departments in our home services company:
+Our categories are the departments in our home services company, each department has different field of responsibilities:
 1. Electrical
 2. Waterworks
 3. Structural